Contact us to discuss your access requirements, including submitting your application in an alternative format.

 Culturally and linguistically diverse artists: We can organise interpreters for meetings as well as for the translation of applications.

-Individual artists who are Deaf or identify as having a disability can contact Access2Arts for assistance with an application for Arts South Australia funding.
+Individual artists who are Deaf or identify as a person with disability can contact Access2Arts for assistance with an application for Arts South Australia funding.

 Auslan interpreters: can be arranged for meetings and to translate applications which are submitted in Auslan (in digital format).